 As discrimination attorneys, we help to fight for your rights as a worker.
 There are different levels of harassment, and they are all unacceptable.
 Whether it’s an inappropriate comment or touch, or a form of stalking, we are here to defend your rights.

-Choose Our Brentwood Discrimination Lawyers
+Choose Our Job Discrimination Lawyers for Your Case

 Nearly 90-95% of harassment or discrimination cases get resolved outside of the courtroom.
 Many harassment and discrimination lawyers choose mediation or reach a settlement with the other party.
 That large number shows that many attorneys fail to have enough experience within the courtroom.
 Any type of harassment or discrimination is a serious matter, and you need an experienced attorney on your side throughout the entire process.

-The Brentwood discrimination attorneys at Collins & Hunter regularly take cases to trial.
+The Nashville discrimination attorneys at Collins & Hunter regularly take cases to trial.
 We are not afraid to go to court on your behalf because your rights are extremely important to us, and we work diligently to help you obtain your day in court.